Missed the Belgian NIS2 Deadline? Your Options

 What does the April 18, 2026 NIS2 deadline actually require in Belgium?

-Important entities under the Belgian NIS2 law of April 26, 2024 owed a conformity self-assessment against the Centre for Cybersecurity Belgium (CCB) CyberFundamentals framework — at minimum the BASIC tier — by April 18, 2026.
-Essential entities are on the same registration timeline but face a separate April 18, 2027 deadline for a full Conformity Assessment Body (CAB) audit at IMPORTANT or ESSENTIAL tier.
+Important entities under the Belgian NIS2 law of April 26, 2024 owed a conformity self-assessment against the Centre for Cybersecurity Belgium (CCB) CyberFundamentals framework, at minimum the BASIC tier, by April 18, 2026.
+Essential entities are on the same registration timeline but face a separate April 18, 2027 deadline for a conformity assessment at CyFun Essential-equivalent level, performed by a Conformity Assessment Body (CAB) or by the CCB Inspection Service.
+That deadline is unchanged.
+An essential entity that will not meet it files a remediation plan with the CCB Inspection Service instead: proof of compliance at CyFun Important-equivalent level plus the measures planned to reach Essential-equivalent by April 18, 2028.
 The self-assessment is filed via the CCB Safeonweb @work platform.

 I missed the deadline.
 Will I be fined immediately?